jd6-37/ps2-textures-downloader/README.md

 - download_subdirectories: a list of the paths to a folder for which the installer will zip and download its subdirectories individually

 Optionally, you can convert the app to a Windows executable using pyinstaller or other similar methods.
 This will alleviate the need for your users to install Python, but heads up - without a Windows developer license to properly sign the app, your EXE will almost certainly get flagged as malware by Windows Defender.
 If you know of a way to avoid this, please let me know!

+# LICENSE & PERMISSIONS

+PS2 Emulator Replacement Textures Installer and Updater © 2024 by JD6-37 is licensed under [CC BY-NC 4.0](http://creativecommons.org/licenses/by-nc/4.0/?ref=chooser-v1)

+This license requires that reusers give credit to the creator.
+It allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, for noncommercial purposes only.